 optional – use 2 tbsps. cacao butter – grind down, or use 2 tbsps. ground cacao nibs

-optional – use 2 dropperfuls of “Bella Dulce” fluid extract, 1 tsp. cinnamon, or chi spices
+optional – use 2 full droppers of “Bella Dulce” fluid extract, 1 tsp. cinnamon, or chi spices

 Mexican Cacao Kefir (Pulque):

 1 gallon of water, agave, 1 cup cultured beverage, honey, or coconut syrup.
-3 tbsp cacao nibs (Peru or Central America), pinch of chile, achiote seeds (annato), 2 tbsp mesquite powder (Arizona, Argentina), 1 whole vanilla bean (Vera Cruz, Mexico), 1/2 tsp allspice, 1tbsp ground rose or hibiscus petals, 1 tbsp cinnamon (Mexico), 1/2 tsp achiote seeds, ½ cup mango and papaya (fresh or dried).
+3 tbsp cacao nibs (Peru or Central America), pinch of chile, achiote seeds (annatto), 2 tbsp mesquite powder (Arizona, Argentina), 1 whole vanilla bean (Vera Cruz, Mexico), 1/2 tsp allspice, 1 tbsp ground rose or hibiscus petals, 1 tbsp cinnamon (Mexico), 1/2 tsp achiote seeds, ½ cup mango and papaya (fresh or dried).
 Culture in kefir.

 Warmed Cacao Beverage (Xocolatl, meaning bitter water):

 Grind cacao nibs (Peru) or cacao butter (Bali, Ecuador).
 Crumble this into 1/4 cup per 2-4 cups of liquid (16-32 oz).
 Add 1/2 stick vanilla (Vera Cruz, Mexico).
-Lightly warm pinch of chile powder, achiote, or all spice.
+Lightly warm pinch of chili powder, achiote, or allspice.
 Add agave syrup (Mexico) or honey (2 oz per quart).
 4 drops stevia (Paraguay), 2 tbsp mesquite powder (could add maca or a pinch of achiote.
 Add 1 tsp. cinnamon.
 Warm for 15 minutes on low heat.
-(The Olmec used to grind their ingredients on heated surfaces with heated Metates and separate the fats by pouring their foamy mixture form bowl to bowl)
+(The Olmec used to grind their ingredients on heated surfaces with heated Metates and separate the fats by pouring their foamy mixture from bowl to bowl)

 Nahuatl Terms for food and beverages: